Friday, June 1, 2018

 The Nebraska Antimicrobial Stewardship Summit is sponsored by the Nebraska Council for Continuing Pharmacy Education (NCCPE).
 NCCPE is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

 This Nebraska Antimicrobial Stewardship Summit has been accredited for 6.75 contact hours or 0.675 CEUs.
-This is a knowledge-based CPE activity targeted to pharmacists.
-ACPE UAN 0128-0000-18-031-L04-P To earn CPE credits, pharmacists must attend of the entire CPE activity, complete a program evaluation, and provide their NABP e-Profile ID number and birth date (MMDD).
+This is a knowledge-based CPE activity targeted to pharmacists and pharmacy technicians.
+ACPE UAN 0128-0000-18-031-L04-P for pharmacists and ACPE UAN 0128-0000-18-031-L04-T for pharmacy technicians.
+To earn CPE credits, pharmacists and pharmacy technicians must attend the entire CPE activity, complete a program evaluation, and provide their NABP e-Profile ID number and birth date (MMDD).
 Credits will be reflected in the NABP CPE Monitor System no later than 45 days after the program.
 For questions about CPE credits, call NCCPE at (402) 420-1500.

 Medical Laboratory Scientists